Ruslan Guzov / Shutterstock.com

 Isn’t it funny how people who are deeply in love can’t stand the thought of being around each other for more than a few hours?

-After you and your spouse retire, you may find yourselves together 24/7 — perhaps for the first time in your marriage.
+In retirement, you and your spouse may end up together 24/7 — perhaps for the first time in your marriage.
 That kind of “togetherness” is enough to strain the bonds of the strongest unions.

 Quitting work also might deprive you of close friendships that you have built in the office over years, possibly even decades.